Existence, blow-up and exponential decay of solutions for a porous-elastic system with damping and source terms: The existence and uniqueness of a weak solution

-Thus, thanks to Gronwall's inequality, we have $\mathcal{W}\left(t\right)\equiv0$ leading to the uniqueness of solution.
-Hence, this also completes the proof of Theorem 4. \begin{rem} A further fundamental result stemming from the regularity of weak solutions in the above theorem is related to the existence of a strong solution.
-In fact, (\ref{eq:assum}) allows us to show that there exists a pair of strong solutions $\left(u,v\right)$ to the problem $\left(P\right)$, which satisfies
+Thanks to Gronwall's inequality, we have $\mathcal{W}\left( t\right) \equiv 0$ that indicates the uniqueness of solution.
+Hence, this completes the proof of the theorem. \end{proof}

-Furthermore, if one rules out in some levels the regularity of initial datum, it then also admits a theorem regarding the existence and uniqueness of a local weak solution.\end{rem} \begin{thm} Taking $q_{1}=q_{2}=2$ and $p_{1},p_{2}\ge2$ into account, let us assume that \textbf{(A3)} still holds.
-If the initial datum which obey the compatibility conditions (\ref{eq:compa}) only satisfy \textbf{(H1)} and the functions $F_{1},F_{2}$ are defined in \textbf{(H2)} instead of \textbf{(A1)} and \textbf{(A2)}, respectively, the problem $\left(P\right)$ has a unique local solution $\left(u,v\right)$ such that
+\begin{remark} It is worth noting in the above theorem that the existence of a strong solution can be obtained from the regularity of weak solutions.
+In fact, (\ref{c2}) allows us to show that there exists a pair of strong solutions $\left( u,v\right) $ to the problem $\left( P\right) $, which satisfies